Sp1kewall/PyXe/README.md

 To get a list of all commands, write the command HELP or help

 Innovations:
-1. Changing the WGET command
+1. Now Space Terminal has been renamed and is called "PyXe (Python eXecution environment)".
-2. Fixed some bugs
+2. Fixed and completed some lines of code that no one reads anyway
-3. Added version for older Python versions (designed for Python version 3.4; other versions are not guaranteed to work)

 ===============================
-Version as of 22/05/23 - 2.1
+Version as of 07/07/2023 - 2.3